Annual Quality Surveys: What Medicare Members Need to Know

 Understand the rankings.

-CMS holds a very high regard for these surveys and the rankings from Medicare beneficiaries and will use your answers to help measure the quality of the care we provide.
+CMS holds a very high regard for these surveys and the rankings from Medicare beneficiaries.
+CMS will use your answers to help measure the quality of the care we provide.
 Know that your feedback has a big influence on the overall quality rating of your health plan.

 “As a Priority Health member, you may receive surveys from CMS and from us asking you to rate your Medicare plan and the service we provide.
-We want you to know that your responses help us serve you, our members, even better.,” Bartholomew says.
-“We’re able to make improvements to benefits and coverage based on feedback from surveys like these.”
+We want you know that your responses help us make our plans even better,” adds Lopez.

 Answer the questions specifically about your Medicare Advantage plan and your personal experience.